Zren/zren.github.io/_posts/2018-11-17-exploring-plasmas-systray-widget.md

 > Note: The dialog for a normal widget is defined in `plasma-desktop` repo under [desktoppackage/contents/applet](https://github.com/KDE/plasma-desktop/tree/master/desktoppackage/contents/applet) if you're interested in comparing them.

 Back to the system tray widget.
-Now with the [PlasmaCore.Dialog](https://github.com/KDE/plasma-framework/blob/master/src/plasmaquick/dialog.h), the size of the dialog is the same size as the `Dialog.mainItem`, so if [we look at it](https://github.com/KDE/plasma-workspace/blob/master/applets/systemtray/package/contents/ui/main.qml#L375) we see that the `mainItem` is passed a `ExpandedRepresentation {}`.
-If we look in the `contents/ui/` folder, we see that there is a `ExpandedRepresentation.qml` file.
+Now with the [PlasmaCore.Dialog](https://github.com/KDE/plasma-framework/blob/master/src/plasmaquick/dialog.h), the size of the dialog is the same size as the `Dialog.mainItem`, so if [we look at it](https://github.com/KDE/plasma-workspace/blob/master/applets/systemtray/package/contents/ui/main.qml#L375) we see that the `mainItem` is passed an `ExpandedRepresentation {}`.
+If we look in the `contents/ui/` folder, we see that there is an `ExpandedRepresentation.qml` file.
 So lets open that up as there does not seem to be any width/height definitions in the `main.qml` file for the dialog.

 And there we go. `Layout.minimumWidth`/`Layout.minimumHeight` is what is controlling the size of the system tray width/height.